Atmospheric effects on satellite-to-ground quantum key distribution using coherent states: Modelling atmospheric turbulence

 \section{Modelling atmospheric turbulence}

 Turbulence in the Earth's atmosphere is caused by random fluctuations in temperature and pressure.
 These variations alter the air's refractive index both spatially and temporally, distorting any optical waves propagating through the atmosphere.
-To model this fluctuations the most widely accepted theory was presented by Kolmogorov \cite{Kolmogorov}.
+To model the fluctuations the most widely accepted theory was presented by Kolmogorov \cite{Kolmogorov}.
 In Kolmogorov's theory the turbulence is induced by eddies in the atmosphere characterised by an inner-scale $l_0$, and an outer-scale $L_0$.
-The outer-scale denotes the upper-bound to the size of eddies created into the turbulence.
+The outer-scale denotes the upper-bound to the size of the turbulent eddies.
 Through dissipative processes larger eddies are transformed into smaller eddies until they reach the size limit of the inner-scale.
 Below this limit the turbulence is dissipated into the atmosphere as heat.

 When using beam propagation to quantify atmospheric turbulence, a useful quantity is the scintillation index ($\sigma_I^2$), defined as the normalised variance of the irradiance fluctuations,

 where $I(x_0, y_0)$ is the optical irradiance evaluated at a single point of the detector plane $\mathcal{D}$, and $\langle \rangle$ the mean over all the measurements performed.
 While normally $\sigma_I^2$ is defined using a sole point, here we consider the total power $P$ over $\mathcal{D}$,